The world has changed and so have your customers:

 In the third major stage in the customer lifecycle, your audience transitions from learning to buying.
 At the center of this transition is a strong relationship built on trust that their needs will be met.

-When a business doesn’t understand the customer’s needs, and continues sending them “how to” articles and thought leadership content, it is difficult to move them from education to purchasing.
+When a business doesn’t understand the customer’s needs and continues sending them “how to” articles and thought leadership content, it is difficult to move them from education to purchasing.

-In fact, even delivering the right kind of content at the right time won’t help.
+Even delivering the right kind of content at the right time won’t help.
 For example, consultations are fantastic to convert and close new customers.
 But, when your potential customer’s time is already packed, you risk them being distracted as they cram it between important meetings.

 Support & Grow